 Access to loans is strictly protected by the federal government, and any attempt to make the borrowing process more difficult for students could be deemed an unlawful barrier to accessing an entitlement.
 Even small requirements could unduly inhibit access for many low-income and minority students, who often attend community colleges and rely on these funds to pay for school.
 And while the Department of Education took a stab at understanding how more institutional authority to directly limit loans might affect students by offering waivers to a small set of schools under its “experimental sites” authority, it did not yield any worthwhile conclusions, proving there is far more to learn before making this policy the law of the land.

 Despite its shortcomings, the experiment did at least provide a helpful glimpse into how schools might go about implementing this policy if given the opportunity.
 There were seven overarching categories of students for which the 24 colleges in the Department’s experiment limited access to federal unsubsidized loans (Table 1).
 With a few exceptions, the four categories outlined in the PROSPER Act mirror those pursued by colleges in the Department’s experiment.
-Under the bill, if a student is attending part-time, pursuing a particular credential level, or is a first-time student, colleges would have flexibility in determining how much they can borrow.
-The bill would also authorize colleges to use regional data from the Bureau of Labor Statistics to demonstrate that the typical career outcomes for a program of study do not pay enough to justify a student taking on high debt levels and to then limit the amount he borrows.
+Under the bill, if a student is attending part-time, pursuing a particular credential level, or depending on the year of the program in which the student is enrolled, colleges would have flexibility in determining how much they can borrow.* The bill would also authorize colleges to use regional data from the Bureau of Labor Statistics to demonstrate that the typical career outcomes for a program of study do not pay enough to justify a student taking on high debt levels and to then limit the amount he borrows.
 In the Department’s experiment, eight of the 24 colleges limited loans for first-time students and three limited loans for particular degree programs.

 Evaluating the Risk